lootie/Multitaper.jl/docs/src/multivariate.md

   * Tsquared test results (Tsq_pval, optional).This struct was described
   earlier, in this case the `phase` output field will be filled in.

-* `MtCoh` coherence struct.
+* `MTCoherence` coherence struct.
 Its fields are

 - frequency (f)
 - coh, a vector giving the squared coherence up to the Nyquist if the input is real
 - phase,
-- chosen values of the multitaper time bandwidth product etc of type MtParams (params) This makes its own parameter struct that contains NW, K, N, dt, M (padded length), nsegments (number of segments of data to averae), overlap (if the sample was divided into overlapping chunks) and it gets carried around for future reference
+- chosen values of the multitaper time bandwidth product etc of type `MTParameters` (params) This makes its own parameter struct that contains NW, K, N, dt, M (padded length), nsegments (number of segments of data to averae), overlap (if the sample was divided into overlapping chunks) and it gets carried around for future reference